Fort Hommet: Early fortifications

-In 1680 it is recorded that there was a fortification with one gun on the site.
-Following the French attempt to invade Jersey in 1781 improvements were made to island defences with Guernsey loophole towers being built, including the nearby one at Vazon.
-During 1795 the fortifications were improved on the headland with additional gun positions added.
-By 1805 six guns were recorded on the site.
-The connection between St Peter Port and the fort were improved with an upgrade of the road to military standard around 1808, using money arising from the sale of land from the reclaimed Braye du Valle.
+In 1680, it is recorded that there was a fortification with one gun on the site.
+Following the French attempt to invade Jersey in 1781, improvements were made to island defences with Guernsey loophole towers being built, including the nearby one at Vazon.
+During 1795, the fortifications were improved on the headland with additional gun positions added.
+By 1805, six guns were recorded on the site.
+The connection between St Peter Port and the fort were improved with an upgrade of the road to military standard around 1808, using money deriving from the sale of land from the reclaimed Braye du Valle.

 Martello Tower

-The Martello tower was constructed in 1804 after the onset of the Napoleonic Wars, and during the tenure (1803-1813) of Lieutenant Governor General Sir John Doyle.
+The Martello tower was constructed in 1804, after the onset of the Napoleonic Wars, and during the tenure (1803-1813) of Lieutenant Governor General Sir John Doyle.
 To simplify matters, Doyle had a local builder named Gray construct the tower, and two others, under the rubric of "fieldworks", thereby bypassing the Ordnance Corps.

 The Fort Hommet tower, like the other two Guernsey martello towers, Fort Grey and Fort Saumarez, was intended as a keep for the battery in which it was placed.
 The Guernsey martellos are all smaller than the British martello towers, with the Fort Saumarez and Fort Hommet towers being smaller than the Fort Grey tower.
 Each mounted a 24-pounder carronade on the roof to support the battery.
 Fort Saumarez and Fort Hommet also have exterior staircases up to the second floor.